Legal development

 Moorabool SC v Environment Protection Authority [2025] VCAT 631

 Moorabool Shire Council sought a stay of an EAN issued to it in June 2025.
-The EAN required the Council to remove about 1,000 dissolved acetylene cylinders.
-These sat in pallets on two trailers parked on nature strips in Merrimu.
+The EAN required the Council to remove about 1,000 dissolved acetylene cylinders, contained in pallets on two trailers parked on nature strips in Merrimu.
 The Council controlled and managed these nature strips.
-The Council denied dumping the waste and started VCAT proceedings to review the EAN.
-It also applied for a stay because a final hearing would not occur before the compliance deadline.
+The Council claimed it had not dumped the waste and was not the source of the waste, and started VCAT proceedings seeking review of the EAN.
+The Council also applied for a stay because a final hearing would not occur before the compliance deadline.

-To grant the stay, VCAT needed to find a "serious issue to be tried".
-The Council argued the notice was profoundly unfair.
+To grant the stay, VCAT needed to consider whether there was a "serious question to be tried".
+The Council argued that issuing the notice to the Council was profoundly unfair.
 It said the EPA should have issued the EAN to the original polluter or cleaned up the pollution itself.
-The Council wanted VCAT to set aside the EAN.
+The Council contended that the correct or preferable decision would be to set aside the EAN, and there was a serious question to be tried.

-The EPA told VCAT that the polluter had gone bankrupt and had ignored prior directions.
+The EPA gave evidence that the polluter had gone bankrupt and had ignored prior directions.

 VCAT refused the stay.
-It found no arguable serious question to try.
-The EPA's power arose from the presence of industrial waste on the land.
-The regime does not require the recipient to have knowledge, fault or other responsibility.
+It found no arguable serious question to be tried.
+The EPA's power to issue an EAN arose from the fact that industrial waste was located on the land.
+The regime does not require the EAN recipient to have knowledge, blameworthiness or other responsibility.

-VCAT also clarified the limits of its jurisdiction:
+VCAT also clarified the limits of its jurisdiction when considering what is correct and preferable:

 • VCAT cannot direct the EPA to clean up waste itself or facilitate such a clean up;